Reference management

 Reference management software can help you:

-- import citations from catalogues, databases and websites
+- save citations from catalogues, databases and websites

 - create and organise bibliographies for theses, books and articles